-Medical and Other Transition Options for Transgender People
+Medical and Nonmedical Options for Gender Affirmation

 Gender identity is your inner sense of being male, female, both, neither, or some other gender.
-For transgender people, their gender identity does not match the sex that they were assigned at birth.
-Sometimes gender identity is outside the two most common categories of male or female.
-People who feel this way may use the term "nonbinary."
+And for some people, gender identity can shift or be flexible.
+There are a variety of terms that people may use to describe their gender identity.
+For example, people whose gender identity expands beyond the categories of male or female may use the term "gender-diverse."

-Medical options for transgender people in transition include:
+Medical options for gender affirmation include: